pedrazamiguez/json-to-kafka-cli/README.md

 ## Running Kafka with Docker

-For convenience, there is a `docker-compose.yml` file that spins up a Kafka broker and a Zookeeper instance, as well as RedPanda, a web-based Kafka UI tool.
+For convenience, there is a `docker-compose.yml` file that spins up a Kafka broker and a Zookeeper instance, as well as Redpanda, a web-based Kafka UI tool.

 The mentioned `docker-compose.yml` file references environment variables that are expected to be read from a `.env` file.
-You can rename or copy the `.env.example` file to `.env` and adjust values as needed, although you should not need to.
+You can rename or copy the `.env.example` file to `.env` and adjust values as needed, although you probably won't need to.

 ```bash
 cp .env.example .env